-Upswing is an online tutorial service that provides access to 24/7 academic support.
-Through Upswing's online platform, students are able to connect with Upswing's network of coaches who provide academic support at times when the College's tutors may be unavailable (such as nights or weekends).
-Students are able to get help with classes at times that best suit their schedule.
-There is no cost for students to use this online resource.
+Upswing is an online tutorial service that provides access to 24/7 academic support for all RichmondCC students at https://richmondcc.upswing.io using their self-service login.
+Through Upswing's online platform, students can connect with a network of live, in-person academic coaches in all subjects and courses offered at RichmondCC who can provide academic support at times when the college's tutors may be unavailable, such as nights or weekends.
+Students can connect with tutors who are immediately available or schedule a future tutoring session.
+Students can get help with classes at times that best suit their schedules.
+There is no cost for students to use this online service.